TeslaSTech/CoderTesterPairsLab/README.md

 - Data integrity checking, built in µs timing system.

 - Uses BufferedReader in order to read files very quickly and have excellent scalability.

+# Usage

+Please check the [Wiki](https://github.com/TeslaSTech/CoderTesterPairsLab/wiki) for instructions on how to use this Lab.